Polladras

-Polladras is a hamlet in west Cornwall, England, United Kingdom.
+Polladras is a hamlet in the civil parish of Breage, in west Cornwall, England, United Kingdom.
 It is situated one mile south of Godolphin Cross and three miles (5 km) northwest of Helston; it is northeast of Tregonning Hill.

 Polladras is a group of settlements along two rural roads, inhabited by families and retired people.
 It includes a campsite at Lower Polladras and a care home.